Avanade/DevOpsHOL/azure-devops-project/README.md

    - `git clone <url.to.your.project>`

 ### Set up the Pipeline as Code
-In the following steps, it is important to unlink any parameters so they

 1. In the root folder of your repository, create a new file called `azure-pipelines.yaml`